An Essential Guide to WordPress Accessibility (Part 2)

 • the content appearing both on the frontend and backend, including widgets, notifications and error messages, and media content such as images and videos

-Is WordPress Accessible by Default?
+Is WordPress Accessible Out of the Box?

 While WordPress is not fully accessible yet, it’s already a requirement that all new code uploaded to WordPress.org conforms with the WordPress Accessibility Coding Standards